uniquetruth/remote-debug-agent/README.md

 # remote-debug-agent

-A java agent which lets you debug your web application remotely.
+A java agent which allows you to debug your web application remotely.
 It's very useful in integration tests.
 ## How to use:
 Add this agent to your application's JAVA_OPTS, do testing actions(click a button or invoke an interface) normally, send a request to the custom port, and get debug information of the program that just ran.
 Here are the details: